Clouds are alive with life - New scientific research shows

 Monsoon clouds sweep with long rain.

-Snow clouds remorse in winters deep silence.
+Snow clouds remorse in winters deep

 Typhoons filled with hatred run wild.